World-of-Workflows/WorkflowsUniversity/docs/02_Installation/installation.md

 3. Search for **User Managed Identity**.
    ![User Managed Identity](image-9.png)
 4. Under User Managed Identity, click **Create**
 5. Create or choose a **Resource Group**, Set the Region to be your local region and give the Identity a name.
-We commony use **WOWBEInstaller**.
+We commonly use **WOWBEInstaller**.
    ![Create Managed Identity](image-10.png)
 6. Click **Review + Create**
 7. Give your managed Identity Permissions as follows: